Nuclear Non-Proliferation, Trade and Security

 - NPT Non-Nuclear Weapon State customer countries must at a minimum be a party to the NPT and have concluded a fullscope safeguards Agreement with the IAEA

 - Nuclear weapon state customer countries must provide an assurance that AONM will not be diverted to non-peaceful or explosive uses and accept coverage of AONM by IAEA safeguards.

 - Commercial contracts for the export of Australian uranium should include a clause noting that the contract is subject to the relevant bilateral nuclear cooperation agreement.

 - The Australian Government has further tightened Australia's export policy by making an Additional Protocol with the IAEA (providing for strengthened safeguards) a pre-condition for the supply of Australian obligated uranium to all states.

-Information on Australia's uranium industry can be found on the Department Industry website.
+Information on Australia's uranium industry can be found on the Department of Industry website.